Wachau Austria - a destination for connoisseurs and slow travellers

 Arriving by plane, public transport or car

-Compare and book flights here*.
-The nearest airport is Vienna Schwechat.
-From there you can travel by rental car or public transport.
+Compare and book flights here*(Advertisement) The nearest airport is Vienna Schwechat.
+From there, you can reach the city by rental car or public transport.
 Train stations are in Krems and Melk.

 Train: